 The impedance value highly depends on the supply frequency.
 It is a combination of resistance and inductive and capacitive reactances.
 These reactive part of impedance varies the current and voltage waveforms in a circuit.
 Resistance does not alter the current and voltage waveforms.
 But capacitive reactance forces the voltage to lead current while inductive reactance forces the current to lag the voltage.
 The below animation shows few circuits and their voltage and current waveforms.

 Summary: Resistance vs impedance

-The most important difference between resistance and impedance is that resistance the term used to refer opposition to direct current whereas impedance is used for AC.
+The most important difference between resistance and impedance is that resistance is the term used to refer to the opposition to direct current whereas impedance is used for AC.
 Resistance does not change the voltage and current waveform of the circuit whereas impedance changes the current and voltage waveforms.